sailfishos-mirror/bind9/doc/notes/notes-9.21.13.rst

   If the zone's name is at or below the :any:`disable-algorithms` name the algorithm is disabled for that zone, using deepest match when there are multiple :any:`disable-algorithms` clauses. :gl:`#5165`

-- :option:`rndc sign` during ZSK rollover will now replace signatures.

-  When performing a ZSK rollover, if the new DNSKEY is omnipresent, the :option:`rndc sign` command now signs the zone completely with the successor key, replacing all zone signatures from the predecessor key with new ones. :gl:`#5483`

-- Missing DNSSEC information when CD bit is set in query.

-  The RRSIGs for glue records were not being cached correctly for CD=1 queries.
-This has been fixed. :gl:`#5502`

-- Add a check for ``chroot()`` to the build system.

-  The Meson build procedure was not checking for the existence of the ``chroot()`` function.
-This has been fixed. :gl:`#5519`

 - Preserve cache when reload fails and reload the server again.